Tellusant/docs/articles-posts/palmer-penguins.md

 The difficult part is not in the calculations.
 It is in having the vision that this can be done and that the outcome is useful for companies.
 Most people do not even try because they lack the vision, and the credibility to be believed.

+## The Road Ahead

 I am convinced that the power of these methods will win the day.
 It starts with experiments, and then gradually management teams are won over.
 How long will it takes?

-ChatGPT estimate 3-5 years untill routine automation of these kinds of methods.
+ChatGPT estimates 3-5 years untill routine automation of these kinds of methods.
 Here is what it says, based on its undesrstanding of Tellusant:

 **Already happening (2025)**
 - automated dashboards